achrefbenmehrez/linkedin-clone/README.md

 # Linked In Clone
-This app was built with the mern (MongoDB, Expressjs, Reactjs, Nodejs) and redux for state management.
+This app was built with the mern stack (MongoDB, Expressjs, Reactjs, Nodejs) and redux for state management.

 ## Live preview